 DWI

 DWI is a common charge prosecuted in Texas courts.
+In Texas, the official charge is DWI (Driving While Intoxicated), though many still use the term DUI interchangeably.
+DUI in Texas legally refers only to minors under 21 with any detectable alcohol in their system.
 Texans of all ages, backgrounds, and socioeconomic levels can find themselves facing drunk driving arrests in Waco or the surrounding areas.
 You may have just been to a social event and suddenly find yourself taken to jail after being arrested by law enforcement on your way home.
 It can be a distinctly jarring, humiliating, and frightening experience and one you believe you can never overcome.
 However, that is far from the truth.
-Law enforcement can make various mistakes in DWI arrests involving their procedure, their equipment, their testing, and more, all of which can negate the charges they allege.
+Law enforcement errors involving traffic stops, field sobriety testing, or faulty equipment calibration can undermine the prosecution’s case and may lead to a dismissal or reduction of charges.

 DWI charges are complex matters that involve Texas law, science, and technology.
 For an aggressive defense of these charges, you will need an attorney who understands how these areas intersect to make up what is behind any DWI arrest.
 Your lawyer will need to know DWI law, as laid out in Texas Penal Code Section 49 and other laws as well as the procedures for testing, the testing equipment used, and how testing results can be skewed by everything from improper equipment calibration to the medical conditions of the driver being tested.
 Thus, DWI cases can be investigated and attacked from various angles if your lawyer knows what to look for.